scalabli/sashay/README.md

 ### Introduction
-> Sashay is an automatic installer for useful hacking tools.
+> Sashay is an automatic installer for useful Linux based tools.
 Termux

 <br>